GoogleCloudPlatform/cloud-for-marketing/marketing-analytics/activation/gmp-googleads-connector/README.md

   data instead of the Pub/Sub.
 (The reason is for those 'file uploading' types of APIs, using file directly is more efficient.)
 In that case, this setting will make sure the files won't oversize the target systems' capacity.

+- If the filename contains `appended{}`, Tentacles will take the string in the braces (included) as a JSON string and parse it into a parameter object.
+The parameters will be replaced those placeholders `${parameter}` in the configuration.

 **Note: Previous square brackets as the file name marker (e.g. API[X]) is also supported, though it is not convenient to copy those files through gsutil.**